Trade Import

 Create the CSV, XLSX, XLS, or supported HTML export from the source platform.
 If you are unsure where to find the correct export, check the Broker Export Guides.

-Upload the file and choose the matching broker adapter, manual mapping, or AI mapping path.
+Choose the matching broker adapter, manual mapping, or AI mapping path.

-Review before importing
+Review

 Before confirming the import, verify trade count, dates, prices, P&L, validation warnings, and any broker-specific edge cases.

-Import into Journalit
+Import

 Excel And XLSX Workflows